CSC207-UofT/course-project-uwutever/reports/phase1/design_document.md

 ## Clean Architecture
 ![UI UML Diagram](img/UI_UML_diagram.png "UI UML Diagram")

 This is a UML diagram for our user interface design.
-It can be seen that the UI controller (`MainActivity`, `SecondActivity`, and `ThirdActivity`) controls the view of the viewmodel (./layout).
+It can be seen that the UI controllers (`MainActivity`, `SecondActivity`, and `ThirdActivity`) controls the view of the viewmodel (./layout).
 Furthermore, the viewmodel depends on `Repository` (`RegexRepository`) for data. `Repository`'s then use database packages (db) to get local data, since we don’t need to get data from the internet for now.
 In Database, we got a DAO (`RegexDao`) in charge of the